Creating Tests

 At the top of the page you will find a button to create a new test.

 Our agents are continuously scanning your site for things to test.
-Things it finds will pop up as suggestions here in the detected tests list.
+Things it finds will pop up as suggestions here in the suggested tests list.
 You can either choose one or many of the suggestions or create your own using a freetext description.

 - Review the generated test